textadventures/quest/docs/text_processor.md

 title: Text processor
 ---

-Quest 5.4 introduces a text processor, giving an easy way to conditionally print text, show object lnks, show text only once, and more.
+Quest 5.4 introduces a text processor, giving an easy way to conditionally print text, show object links, show text only once, and more.

 To use the text processor, you can simply add a command in curly braces in any text that gets displayed.
-In this simple example, a room description is set to say that rom smells only the first time the text is printed:
+In this simple example, a room description is set to say that room smells only the first time the text is printed:

 ![](text_processor_text.png "text_processor_text.png")